 USACE conducted a public outreach campaign during the EE/CA and RI projects; therefore, the time required to implement Alternative 2 would be minimal.
-Alternative 3, 4, and 5 would require extensive planning, and work plans would be required before implementation of the work.
+Alternatives 3, 4, and 5 would require extensive planning, and work plans would be required before implementation of the work.
 Work plan development and approval is estimated to take approximately one year to complete.
-The estimated durations of fieldwork associated with Alternatives 3 and 4are presented in Table 9.
-The duration varies for each alternative and depends on acreage, vegetation, and in the case of Alternative 4, anomaly density.
-Estimated durations are based on using two three-person teams.
+The estimated duration of fieldwork associated with Alternative 4 for MRS-03 is 11 months.
+Alternative 5 has the highest cost, because of the costs to rent and operate heavy equipment required for sifting.
+Estimated durations are based on using two, three-person teams.
 The estimated duration could be reduced by adding additional teams and conducting brush clearing concurrently.

-Summary of Remedial Action Objectives

-Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee
+Table 5Summary of Remedial Action ObjectivesSpencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee